russelldb/riak_core/docs/ring_claim.md

 - node 5 - 4
 - node 6 - 0

-The unbalanced coverage plans will lead to unbalanced resource pressure sin the cluster, and in cases of long-running queries issues with multiple 'slow' nodes.
+The unbalanced coverage plans will lead to unbalanced resource pressures in the cluster, and in cases of long-running queries issues with multiple 'slow' nodes.

-If when sequencing we divide the nodes into blocks of three, with a remainder.
-If then we allow the first node in each sequence to roll up and down the three nodes by one place at a time (except for the remainder at the tail of the sequence), we would have an alternative distribution:
+If when sequencing we divide the nodes into blocks of three, with a remainder, and then we allow the first node in each sequence to roll up and down the three nodes by one place at a time (except for the remainder at the tail of the sequence), we would have an alternative distribution:

 ``| n1 | n2 | n3 | n5 | n6 | n2 | n1 | n5 | n4 | n6 | n2 | n3 | n1 | n5 | n6 | n4 | n2 | n1 | n3 | n5 | n4 | n6 | n1 | n2 | n3 | n4 | n5 | n6 | n1 | n2 | n3 | n4 |``